1. PARTICIPANTS AND ELIGIBILITY

 5. TOURNAMENT HOURS

-Tournament hours will be from safe light and rounded to the closest full hour (5:47 = 6am, 6:08 = 6am) and will run for 8 hours.
+Tournament hours will be determined from safe light and rounded to the next half hour (5:47 = 6:00am, 6:08 = 6:30am) and will run for 8 hours.
 The Tournament Committee reserves the right to change hours if necessary.

 6. LAUNCH SEQUENCE

-15 minutes prior to tournament start time anglers will be sent in flights of 10 boats.
+At the designated start of the tournament anglers will be sent in flights of 10 boats.
 Flights will be released approximately every 60 seconds.
 Flight number will be determined by order of

 registration.
-Anglers may not begin fishing until official tournament start time, based on cell phone time.
+Anglers may begin fishing once they reach their starting spot.
 Non-standard events outside of the points tournaments may have different launch procedures.
 It will be the angler’s responsibility to check with a Tournament Committee Member on clarification of the launch sequence.

 Safe boating conduct must be observed at all times.
 Each competitor is required to wear a Coast Guard approved personal floatation device, securely fastened, at all times while the boat is being propelled by the combustion engine.
 Furthermore, a kill switch must be fastened to the driver